sgfdejesus/Python-Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 ### 📥 Data Loading

 #### About the Code
-- This code snippet serves as the initial step for a comprehensive data analysis and visualization project on a **Spotify dataset**.
-By importing essential libraries such as **pandas**, **numpy**, **matplotlib**, and **seaborn**, the code provides the foundational tools needed for manipulating, analyzing, and visualizing the dataset.
-The core operation here is loading the dataset into a **pandas DataFrame** named `spotify_data` using `pd.read_csv()`.
-To ensure special characters are properly interpreted, the **encoding** is set to `latin1`, which helps avoid any data import errors.
-Finally, the '**display(spotify_data)**' command allows us to preview the initial structure and content of the dataset, which is vital for understanding the variables and potential transformations needed for subsequent analyses.
+- This code is designed to load and inspect a dataset of the most streamed Spotify songs from 2023, provided as a CSV file.
+It utilizes the pandas library for data manipulation, numpy for numerical operations, matplotlib.pyplot for basic plotting, and seaborn for enhanced visualization.
+The read_csv() function from pandas is used to read the dataset, with an encoding parameter set to 'latin1' to correctly handle any special characters in the data.
+After loading the data into a DataFrame, the script uses the display() function to show the first few rows of the dataset, offering an initial look into the structure and contents of the file.
+This allows to quickly understand the data’s format, the different columns, and the type of information contained within it, which is crucial for performing any further analysis or visualization.

 ``` python
 # Import necessary libraries for data manipulation, analysis, and visualization